Respect for Human Rights

 Tracking and Investigation

 Kioxia Group provides training on human rights and harassment issues to all employees once a year.
 By doing this, we seek to raise awareness of internationally recognized human rights issues, such as those concerning socially marginalized groups that often become the target of human right abuses.
-In FY 2021, we conducted training to familiarize employees with the challenges faced by people with disabilities, and in FY2022, we conducted similar training covering LGBTQ issues.
+In FY2023, we conducted training to familiarize employees with the challenges faced by LGBTQ+ people.
+In addition, we have made the provision of our Harassment Consultation Service widely known across Group companies.

 Establishment of Whistleblower System and Consulting Service